wandb/wandb/leet/docs/PARITY.md

 Kitty mode on terminals the other recognizes. `crates/leet-tui/src/picture.rs` ports only the capability state (`kitty_supported`/`force_kitty_capability`).

+DIVERGENCE (recorded 2026-07-26, Kitty runtime wiring; amends MED-03, mechanism only — observable behavior preserved): Go emits the CSI 16 t / OSC 11 / Kitty `a=q` queries as `tea.Raw` cmds and ultraviolet decodes the async replies on the input path. crossterm-0.29 cannot do that: the `CSI 6;h;w t` and OSC 11 replies error out of its parser and are dropped, and the APC response would decode as garbage key presses (ESC-prefix alt-key fallback).
+The runtime therefore performs ONE `/dev/tty` round-trip at startup — before the singleton input thread owns the tty — writing the byte-exact Go queries (env-preflighted probe included) behind a DA1 fence, and replays the captured replies when the media pane's Init commands are dispatched:
+`Event::CellSize` (ack `uv.CellSizeEvent`), `Event::KittyGraphics` (ack
+`uv.KittyGraphicsEvent`) plus the armed 250ms `Event::KittyProbeTick` (ack
+`picture.kittyProbeTickMsg`), which drive the ported recordKittyResponse/ recordKittyTimeout state machine (media_pane.rs). `applyKittyGridMsg` has no Event
+variant: the grid is applied synchronously after queueing the `tea.Raw` APC write, which preserves Go's tea.Sequence on-wire order (write dispatches before the next draw).
+Cell size is captured once per process; a mid-session terminal font-size change is not re-detected (Go re-queries per media-pane Init).
+All of this is suppressed in test mode, so Tier-2 scenarios are unaffected.

 ### 2.7 Console logs (runconsolelogs.go, consolelogspane.go)

 | ID | Feature | Go source | Layer | Scenario | Status |